cosmos/ibc/docs/IBC_ARCHITECTURE.md

 This document outlines the architecture of the authentication, transport, and ordering layers of the IBC protocol stack.

+## What is IBC?

+IBC is an application-agnostic layered protocol stack for *inter-blockchain communication* which handles authentication, transport, and ordering of structured data packets relayed between two blockchains.

+## What is IBC not?

+IBC is not (only) a token transfer protocol: token transfer is a possible application-layer use of the IBC protocol.

+IBC is not (only) a sharding protocol: there is no single state machine being split across chains, but rather a diverse set of different state machines on different chains which share some common interfaces.

+IBC is not (only) a layer-two scaling protocol: all chains implementing IBC exist on the same "layer", although they may occupy different points in the network topology, and there is no single root chain or single validator set.

 ## Protocol Stack

 IBC can be conceptualized as a layered protocol stack, through which data flows top-to-bottom (when sending IBC packets) and bottom-to-top (when receiving IBC packets).